JoshR999/MovieMind/README.md

 ## Instructions
+For concept purposes, change to frontend folder, then run 'npm install' and finally run 'npm start' to see a working frontend with API functionality without backend.
 To run the application locally, change to client folder.
 Then run 'npm install'.
 Add a .env folder and specify PORT, DB_URI, DB_NAME, DB_PASSWORD.
 Then run 'nodemon'.